 Saving with solar

 The are plenty of benefits of going solar.
 For one, it reduces your reliance on pulling energy from the grid.
 At the same time, this can have a significant impact on your monthly energy bills.
 Why?
 While you produce and use your own energy, you’re not paying for energy from an external supplier.
 And even when you do, it may help you avoid more expensive peak times, lowering your energy expenses over time.
 What’s more, if you end up producing more energy than you can use throughout the day, you may be able to feed it back into the grid and make a few extra bucks along the way.
-It’s generally accepted that a solar system will pay itself off over a 3 to 5 year period, adding a battery will increase the time required to pay off your system.
-Utilising low-rate green financing can help you enjoy the benefits of lower energy bills without having to pay for the system upfront.
+According to the Australian Energy Council, a typical solar pay-back period of a 5kW system in a major city is three to five years.1 Utilising low-rate green financing can help you enjoy the benefits of lower energy bills without having to pay for the system upfront.

 Solar and battery: The dynamic duo

-If you want to use your solar generated energy when the sun is gone, you could consider adding a battery pack to your solar power system and storing any unused energy for later use.
-With a suitable battery, there may also be an opportunity to feed your excess energy into the grid for a little extra cash.
+If you want to avoid falling back onto the grid when the sun is gone, you could consider adding a battery pack to your solar power system and storing any unused energy for later use.
+With a suitable battery, there may also be an opportunity to join a virtual power plant (VPP) to feed your excess energy into the grid for a little extra cash.
+That’s a decentralised network of power sources, such as multiple homes with solar, that function as a unified power generating entity.

 Even with a battery, you can still choose to connect to the grid whenever you feel the need, e.g. to recharge your battery on days when the sun isn’t sufficient.
 This has the advantage of allowing you to choose times when the rates are low, minimising your expenses.
 Amber Electric is an energy retailer that gives customers access to the wholesale energy price for a simple monthly subscription fee.
 Amber’s wholesale model and SmartShiftTM technology allows customers to automatically use energy from the grid when prices are cheap and feed their battery-stored energy back into the grid to earn credit when wholesale prices are high.